omgnetwork/omgnetwork.github.io/docs/in-flight-exits.md

 A user can `piggyback` onto the exit once it is initiated.
 This requires placing a `piggyback bond` on selected UTXOs in order to claim ownership and receive them on the root chain once the exit is finalized.

-To successfully withdraw an output `out` to a transaction `tx`, it must be established that:
+To successfully withdraw an output `out` to a transaction `tx`, it must be proven that:

 1. _tx_ is exitable.
 2. _tx_ is canonical.

 > A transaction is canonical if its inputs were not spent in another transaction previously.
-Read more about canonicity in the [Glossary]().
+Read more about what makes a transaction canonical or non-canonical in the [Glossary]().

 The owner of an output can `piggyback` with the following call: